SLMillar/unity-play-sound/en/step_1.md

-Sounds are used to enhance player experience.
+Sounds are used to enhance the player's experience.
 To add a sound, create a public variable to store the sound you want to play:

 --- code ---
 ---